EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > loading.
 How does your code ensure this?
 How is the load
 > success/failure status passed back to the thread that calls "exec"?

-  * The process struct has a load_done_sema semaphore that only has a non-zero value when the executable associated with that process is completely loaded.
-The struct also has a load_success bool that tells whether the load was successful or not.
-After calling process_execute for the new file, exec calls sema_down on the new process' load_done_sema, which will wait until the load is finished.
-Exec will only continue if load_success is true, and will return -1 otherwise.
+  * The process struct has a `load_done_sema` semaphore that only has a non-zero value when the executable associated with that process is completely loaded.
+The struct also has a `load_success` bool that tells whether the load was successful or not.
+After calling `process_execute()` for the new file, exec calls `sema_down()` on the new process' `load_done_sema`, which will wait until the load is finished.
+Exec will only continue if `load_success()` is true, and will return -1 otherwise.

 > B8: Consider parent process P with child process C.  How do you
 > ensure proper synchronization and avoid race conditions when P